• Skip to Content

 Financial Aid Packaging Policy

-Once the student financial aid file is complete (FAFSA and other supporting documents completed, submitted and verified) the financial aid office will determine eligibility for all types of aid and the award amounts.
+Once the student financial aid file is complete (FAFSA or CADAA and other supporting documents completed, submitted and verified) the financial aid office will determine eligibility for all types of aid and the award amounts.
 The financial aid package includes all types of aid the student is eligible for and interested in.
-The student’s award information will be posted on their MyWeb account.
+The student’s award information will be posted on their Self Service account.

 The award will include the types of aid and amounts the student is eligible for based on full-time attendance for the Academic Year.
 Packaging may consist of one or more of the following types of aid: Pell, FSEOG, FWS, and/or Loans.
 Students may choose which types of aid they wish to receive or not (i.e. loans, FWS).
 Award amounts may change based on less than full-time enrollment per semester.